 My style is a mix of influences and they include: European, US and Caribbean folk art, animation, graphic design, and artists Henri Rousseau, Paul Gauguin and Modigliani.

 The majority of my original art is acrylic on canvas.
-I do some acrylics on masonite, canvas panel and canvas paper.
+I do some acrylics on masonnite, canvas panel and canvas paper.
 When I use oils, they are done on the same variety of substrates as my acrylics.
-On occasion I sell my sketches and therse works are ususally on paper.
+On occasion I sell my sketches and there works are usually on paper.
 Gallery wrap canvas is a canvas that covers the stretcher bars on the sides so the painting continues around the sides.
 These paintings do not need frames, though you can frame if you want.

 My printer and publisher, Maui Island Giclee is so time is on Maui so time is needed for printing and shipping.
 They print only fine art prints.
 When my edition sells out, that is the end of the image use with the exception of promotion.